 Move away from ridges, isolated trees, open water, metal gear, and exposed rock.
 A hard-topped vehicle or substantial building is the best shelter.
 If you are hiking, descend from high points and spread out from your group so a single strike cannot injure everyone.
 Avoid shallow caves or overhangs because lightning can travel across rock surfaces.

 The best lightning plan happens before the storm forms.
-Start early, check radar and forecast discussion when storms are possible, and choose lower, sheltered routes if the afternoon looks unstable.
+Start early, check radar and the forecast discussion when storms are possible, and choose lower, sheltered routes if the afternoon looks unstable.
 Central Oregon storms can be beautiful from a safe distance; they are much less fun from the top of an exposed ridge.
-The reason storms can change quickly is tied to the same high-desert climate patternthat drives large day-to-night swings.
+The reason storms can change so quickly is tied to the same high-desert climate pattern that drives large day-to-night swings, and they are part of the broader picture of why Central Oregon gets sudden summer thunderstorms.